Halston: Early life and education

 Roy Halston Frowick was born on April 23, 1932, in Des Moines, Iowa, the second son of accountant James Edward Frowick who was of Norwegian descent, and his stay-at-home wife Hallie Mae (née Holmes).
 Halston developed an early interest in sewing from his grandmother and he began creating hats and altering clothes for his mother and sister.
 He grew up in Des Moines, and moved to Evansville, Indiana, at the age of 14.

-He graduated from Benjamin Bosse High School in 1950.
-He briefly attended Indiana University.
+After graduating from Benjamin Bosse High School in 1950, Halston briefly attended Indiana University.